martinambrus/AuxiliaryASR/README.md

         weight: 0.02         # maximise entropy to keep non-blank symbols active
 ```

-All of the auxiliary losses honour a `warmup_epochs` key (`4` for the blank-rate and duration helpers, `5` for coverage in the default config) so you can delay their activation until the alignment has roughly converged.
+All of the auxiliary losses honour a `warmup_epochs` key (`4` for the blank-rate and coverage helpers, `6` for the duration term in the default config) so you can delay their activation until the alignment has roughly converged.

 The coverage helper now applies a locally normalised hinge along with a heavier total-variation prior over the non-blank posterior mass.
 This combination pushes token durations to recover sooner while keeping adjacent timesteps smooth enough to avoid 1-frame spikes.